zjhZJH1998/SA-scrapy/SA-Document/SA_document.md

 >   A stakeholder is a member of "groups without whose support the organization would cease to exist".

 As the definition above, stakeholders in Scrapy are people who are interested in and influence Scrapy.
 More specificly, stakeholders can adivce to it and make some influence on Scrapy's policy and so on.
 So, we will firstly have a glimpse on the overview of the stakeholders which includes developers, maintainers, users and other kinds of stakeholders which are of vital importance.
-After we have had an overview of those kinds of stakeholdes, we will have a deeper appreciation of those stakeholders and try to give the Power Interest Graph of Scrapy in which we will analyze the reason.
+After we have had an overview of those kinds of stakeholdes, we will have a deeper appreciation of those stakeholders and try to give the Power Interest Graph of Scrapy in which we will analyze the reason.<a href="#ref_sta1">[1]</a>

 ### Overview